Liam-Booth-Data/spaceship_problem/README.md

 ### Results and Analysis

 Due to the test set coming only with the features, I cannot see how well the model did at predicting the new unseen data.
 However, due to using a validation set during training I got a good idea how well this model could generalize.
-Due to the small difference between the train and validation accuracy scores and a small gap between there learning curves, it would be fair to say that we could expect a 80%-85% accuracy score for the test set we have just predicited.
+Due to the small difference between the train and validation accuracy scores and a small gap between their learning curves, it would be fair to say that we could expect a 80%-85% accuracy score for the test set we have just predicited.

+This may seem low, but when taking into account how mixed together these data points were alongs obscure patterns, I think the model has done well.
+Also to note the benchmark model for this task achieves 79% accruacy and this model achieve 80%+.
+(ADD IN REFERNCES/EVIDENCE HERE).

 ## Recommendations for Future Iterations

 1. **Incorporating Hyperparameter Tuning:** Future iterations of this project could expand from using academic suggestions for the parameters to actually using techniques like grid search or packages like Optuna which achieves the same thing.
 Hopefully, this would improve the accuracy of the model.

-2. **Stopping overfitting:** In future iterations I would also like to reduce the amount of overfitting, with techniques like regualrization, to increase the models generalizability.
+2. **Stopping overfitting:** In future iterations I would also like to reduce the amount of overfitting, by adding on the regualrization front, to increase the models generalizability.

-3. **Incorporate the model into MLFlow and productionise:** Consider productionising this model with tools like MLFlow and increase work effiency by using its UI for experiments when it comes to testing other models/hyperparameters.
+3. **Incorporate the model into MLFlow and productionise:** Consider productionising this model with tools like MLFlow and increase work effiency by using its UI for experiments when it comes to testing other hyperparameters/models.

 ## Challenges Encountered

 One challenge encountered during the project was trying to use and plot the validation learning curves.
-This was solved when I realised model.fit could take eval_set as a parameter.
+This was solved when I realised `model.fit` could take `eval_set` as a parameter.
 Also the handling of missing values was tricky due to the mix of categorical and numerical data.
-What helped was realising that removing one or two rows which are proving to be difficult, can actually help the model generalize better.
+What helped was realising that removing one or two rows which are proving to be difficult during data cleansing, can actually help the model generalize better.

 ![Screenshot: Picture of outer space](screenshots/15.png)